The Build vs Buy Decision for SRE Agents in 2026

 Buy cost is visible

-Per-seat or per-incident pricing makes the cost line on the spreadsheet.
-Easy to evaluate against revenue.
+- Visible pricing.
+Per-seat or per-incident pricing puts the line on the spreadsheet.
+Easy to evaluate against revenue or against headcount cost.

 Four scenarios

-Scenario 1: small team, narrow scope.
-Buy almost always wins; the build effort is not justified.
+- Small team, narrow scope.
+Buy almost always wins.
+The build effort is not justified at this scale.

-Scenario 3: large team, broad scope.
+- Large team, broad scope.
 Build wins.
-Off-the-shelf does not cover the long tail.
+Off-the-shelf does not cover the long tail of internal services and runbooks.

-Scenario 4: regulated industry with high compliance burden.
-Build wins because the compliance posture matters more than the time savings.
+- Regulated industry with high compliance burden.
+Build wins because the compliance posture matters more than the time savings, and vendor pass-through is rarely sufficient.

 The hybrid path

-Most mature teams arrive at hybrid by year three.
-The build/buy debate is mostly a year-one debate.
+Most mature teams converge on hybrid by year three.
+The build-versus-buy debate is mostly a year-one debate; year three is about which slice of the agent stack you own.

 What to do in year zero

-Buy a vendor for a 90-day pilot.
+- Pilot with a vendor.
+Buy a 90-day pilot.
 Validates the use case, builds team familiarity, surfaces what is unique about your environment.

-After 90 days, decide.
-The pilot data informs the build/buy debate with concrete numbers.
+- Decide on data.
+After 90 days, the pilot informs the build-versus-buy debate with concrete numbers on accuracy, latency, and operator trust.

-Avoid the common mistake of "we will build it ourselves" without ever piloting.
-Most pilot data changes the decision.
+- Avoid the “we will build it ourselves” trap.
+Skipping the pilot wastes the cheapest learning available; most pilot data changes the decision.